- Chart

 Weaknesses

-- Limited geographic reach compared to larger competitors
+- Limited geographic reach compared to national players.

 Opportunities

-- Increased demand for broadband in rural areas
+- Increasing demand for high-speed broadband, especially in rural and underserved areas.

 Threats

-- Economic downturns that could impact consumer spending
+- Economic downturns affecting consumer spending on discretionary services.

 Competitors and Market Share